 An academically suspended student who has been readmitted will be placed on probationary status.
-While on probation, the student must maintain a 2.0 GPA each semester attempted or raise their overall (retention/graduation) GPA to the designated level (see Academic Probation).
+While on probation, the student must maintain a 2.0 GPA or higher each semester attempted or raise their overall (retention/graduation) GPA to the designated level (see Academic Probation).
 Any student that fails to meet these requirements will be permanently academically suspended.

-A reinstated student that is academically suspended a second time from OSUIT cannot be readmitted to the institution until they have demonstrated their ability to succeed academically by attending another institution and raising their overall (retention/graduation) GPA to the minimum retention standards.
+A student may appeal a first suspension with the Academic Provost.
+If a student is reinstated to OSUIT under any condition and then faces a second academic suspension they cannot be readmitted to OSUIT until they have proven their academic capability by attending another institution and improving their overall (or semester) GPA to the minimum retention standards of 2.0 or better.